 Insurers may view you as a higher risk and charge you higher rates to cover those potential future costs if your company has recently been sued several times for destroying customers’ property and if you have filed claims to help pay for those losses.

-The size of the policy you have
+The range of the policy you have

 A per-incident limit of $1 million and an aggregate limit of $2 million are the usual limits for general liability insurance plans.
 In other words, the insurer will pay up to $1 million for each claim filed but will never pay more than $2 million in a year.